Practice Notes

 With the advent of multi-domain operations and the resurgence of major nation-states competing on the global

-be critical to success during both the competition stage and armed conflict.
-6 Further, by demonstrating our adaptability and
+will be critical to success during both the competition stage and armed conflict.
+6 Further, by demonstrating our adaptability

-the cost of engaging in combat with our joint force, we may be able to deter future conflict with our near-peer
+and the cost of engaging in combat with our joint force, we may be able to deter future conflict with our

-across major combat and communications systems will be key to successful competition, to reduce the risk of
+innovation across major combat and communications systems will be key to successful competition, to reduce

-vulnerability, we must also be able to assess shortcomings by employing existing and future systems well below
+the risk of vulnerability, we must also be able to assess shortcomings by employing existing and future

-judge advocate at the 101st Airborne Division (Air Assault), the division commander drove innovation by standing
+the staff judge advocate at the 101st Airborne Division (Air Assault), the division commander drove

-up EagleWerx: an innovation center that partners with regional educational facilities to develop innovative
+innovation by standing up EagleWerx: an innovation center that partners with regional educational facilities

 While innovation across major combat and communications systems will be key to successful